skipperkongen/art-robots/README.md

 The taxonomy above is fairly open for interpretation.
 Below are some thematic variations on this non-sealed categorization.
 The variations apply to all categories.

-* *Stateless vs. stateful*: A stateful bot updates some internal state each time its function is called with input.
+* **Stateless vs. stateful**: A stateful bot updates some internal state each time its function is called with input.
 A stateless art bot does not.
-* Deterministic vs. probabilistic: A deterministic bot produces the same art given the same input, always.
+* **Deterministic vs. probabilistic**: A deterministic bot produces the same art given the same input, always.
 A probabilistic art bot might not.